memolog/grunt-plistbuddy/README.md

 # grunt-plistbuddy

-> PlistBuddy is the tool for manipulating plist file.
+PlistBuddy is the tool for manipulating plist file.
 This task is wrapper for PlistBuddy.

+If you want more details of PlistBuddy, see [develper.apple.com](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man8/PlistBuddy.8.html)

+In your project's Gruntfile, add a section named `plistbuddy` to the data object passed into `grunt.initConfig()`.

-## Getting Started
+# Getting Started
 This plugin requires Grunt `~0.4.1`

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: